mrjones2014/legendary.nvim/README.md

     -- either 'print' or 'float'
     -- Pressing q or <ESC> will close the float display_results = 'float',
-  },
+    -- cache the contents of the scratchpad to a file and restore it -- next time you open the scratchpad cache_file = string.format('%s/%s', vim.fn.stdpath('cache'), 'legendary_scratch.lua'), },
 })
 ```